daos-stack/daos/src/vos/README.md

 ### VOS Indexes

-The value of the object index table points to a DKEY index.
+The value of the object index table, indexed by OID, points to a DKEY index.
-The values in the DKEY index, indexed by DKEY and epoch, point to an AKEY index.
+The values in the DKEY index, indexed by DKEY, point to an AKEY index.
-The values in the AKEY index, indexed by AKEY and epoch, point to either a Single Value index or an Array index.
+The values in the AKEY index, indexed by AKEY, point to either a Single Value index or an Array index.
 A single value index is referenced by epoch and will return the latest value inserted at or prior to the epoch.
 An array value is indexed by the extent and the epoch and will return portions of extents visible at the epoch.